 Pupils begin by learning about communicating online safely.
 Guidance is given in the safe use of email, chat rooms, gaming and social networking sites.
 Girls then progress to a short and effective online keyboarding course and learn the fundamentals of word processing, before progressing to coding in HTML and Python.
 The year finishes with a unit on Excel Spreadsheets comprising simple and complex formulae and functions to explore what-if scenarios and advanced charting.

-ICT is delivered in a carousel with careers.
 Pupils learn to use a variety of software in order to enable them to research a topic, analyse data and present results.
 In Year 8 the girls enter a fun, national CyberFirst Girls Competition, run by the National Cyber Security Centre (NCSC), a part of GCHQ, to encourage girls to consider careers in logic and coding, cyber security and cryptography.
 HTML and CSS are studied for the creation of websites alongside the use of digital manipulation software to manipulate images to incorporate into their websites.

 The ICT Department runs an ICT club (Years 7 and 8) and ICT Workshop (Years 10 and 11) so that girls can further develop their interest in this subject.